grafana/grafana/docs/sources/setup-grafana/configure-security/configure-security-hardening/index.md

 ### Add a prefix to cookie names

 You can further secure the cookie authentication by adding a [Cookie Prefix](https://googlechrome.github.io/samples/cookie-prefixes/).
 Cookies without a special prefix can be overwritten in a man-in-the-middle attack, even if the site uses HTTPS.
 A cookie prefix forces clients only to accept the cookie if certain criteria are met.
-Add a prefix to the current cookie name with either `__Secure-` or `__Host-` where the latter provides additional protection by only allowing the cookie to be sat from the host that sent the Set-Cookie header.
+Add a prefix to the current cookie name with either `__Secure-` or `__Host-` where the latter provides additional protection by only allowing the cookie to be created from the host that sent the Set-Cookie header.

 Example: